Upper School - Maumee Valley Skip to main content

 Upper School’s signature program

 The Maumee Valley Intensive program is like no other in the region.
-Upper School students engage in three Intensive periods of study per year in the fall, winter and spring, with each lasting three weeks.
+Upper School students engage in three Intensive periods of study per year in the fall, winter, and spring, with each lasting three weeks.
 Every year of a student’s Upper School career rotates between a three-week Intensive and a 12-week rotation.

 Why Intensives?